MapsPeople/docs/src/searching/search-on-map/search-on-map-ios.md

 ---
-title: Filter Locations on Map by Search Query
+title: Searching on a Map for iOS
 eleventyNavigation:
-  key: Filter Locations on Map by Search Query
-  parent: ios-v3-guides-search
+  parent: searching-search-on-map
+  key: searching-search-on-map-ios
+  title: Searching on a Map for iOS
-  order: 520
+  order: 20
 ---

 Use the `MPLocationService` class to search for content in your MapsIndoors Solution.